-In Keeping Children Safe in Education September 2018 Part Five was added to include child on child sexual violence and sexual harassment.
+Part Five of Keeping Children Safe in Education 2022 focuses on sexual violence and sexual harassment.
 We have therefore incorporated the key guidance from this section which should be accessed for more information.

-There is additional advice available to schools in the guidance 'Sexual violence and sexual harassment between children in schools and Colleges' DoE May 2018.
+There is additional advice available to schools in the guidance Sexual Violence and sexual harassment between children in schools and colleges September 2021.